-This Plan offers you access to certain Non-PPO health care providers that have agreed to discount their charges.
-These providers are available to you through MultiPlan, Three Rivers Provider Network (TRPN) and - in Ohio only - Medical Mutual of Ohio Traditional.
+This Plan offers you access to certain Non-Network health care providers that have agreed to discount their charges.
+These providers are available to you through MultiPlan and Three Rivers Provider Network (TRPN).
 Covered services at these participating providers are considered at the negotiated rate subject to applicable deductibles, copayments and coinsurance.
-Since these participating providers are not PPO providers, Non-PPO benefit levels will apply.
+Since these participating providers are not Network providers, Non-Network benefit levels will apply.
 Contact us at 1-800-694-9901 for more information about participating providers.